-JumpCloud’s Device Trust lets you allow or deny access to resources such as the User Portal and applications, based on the device the user utilizes to authenticate.
-Device Trust is established when the User Portal requests that the client present a certificate, and the user’s browser provides that certificate.
+JumpCloud’s Device Trust Certificates let you allow or deny access to the User Portal and SSO applications based on the desktop device the user is authenticating from.
+Device Trust is established when the User Portal requests that the desktop client present a certificate, and the user’s browser provides that certificate.
 Device Trust can save users time and allow seamless access to applications.

 When you enable certificate distribution, the agent server sends an update that causes the agent (along with the user-agent where applicable) to request and install Device Trust certificate bundles on the device.
 One certificate request is made per managed user.

-The managed device condition does not currently apply to mobile devices managed by MDM.
+The managed device condition using Device Trust certificates doesn't apply to mobile devices managed by MDM.
+To enforce Device Trust on mobile devices, see Get Started: Mobile Device Trust.

 Understanding the Device Trust Certificate Bundle